About Twitter Direct Messages in Sprout Social

 When Receive Direct Messages from anyone is enabled for your Twitter account, Sprout will automatically recognize that setting when you are replying to a Twitter user.
 From the reply window, you can easily add a link to your reply that will automatically prompt a Twitter user to Direct Message your page.

-Clicking Add DM Link in the reply window will automatically drop your available character count by 25 characters, and the user you reply to will be able to click the included link and start a Direct Message right from that Tweet.
+Clicking the icon to Add DM Link in the reply window will automatically drop your available character count by 25 characters, and the user you reply to will be able to click the included link and start a Direct Message right from that Tweet.

 Note: If you just recently enabled Receive Direct Messages from anyone on your Twitter account, it can take up to 2 hours before the Add DM Link option will appear in Sprout Social replies.